atreyasha/spacemacs-elpy/elpy-plus/README.md

 ### Overview

-This implementation is adapted from Rainer Gemulla's [repository](https://github.com/rgemulla/spacemacs-layers/tree/master/%2Blang/elpy).
+This implementation is adapted from [spacemacs-layers](https://github.com/rgemulla/spacemacs-layers/tree/master/%2Blang/elpy), which is distributed under the GPL-3.0 [License](../LICENSE).

 ###  Differences